larsbrinkhoff/imlac-software/README.md

 The Imlac computers were a family of 16-bit minicomputers.

+## Brown University

+The early hypertext system FRESS (File Retrieval and Editing System) nas been preserved, but it's unclear whether the Imlac client has.

 ## CERN

 Sadly, no CERN software has been preserved.
 Included are two photos